dogokit/dogokit-akita/docs/tailwind.md

 # Tailwind

-Tailwind is a utility-first CSS framework for rapid UI development.
+Tailwind is a suite of UI framework for rapid UI development.

 ## Tailwind CSS

-Tailwind CSS is a utility-first CSS framework for rapid UI development.
+Tailwind CSS is a utility-first CSS framework.

-Latest version: v3
+- Latest version: v3
+- Upcoming version: v4

 Links: